DanielSchuette/DanielSchuette.github.io/_posts/2020-04-18-float-parsing-with-fsm.md

         }
     }
 ```
 `POST_DEC` and `EXPONENT` follow the same pattern.
-They try to match `*ptr` with all possible legal inputs, perform the appropriate action and if necessary, make a state transition and fetch the next input.
+They try to match `*ptr` against all possible legal inputs, perform the appropriate action and if necessary, make a state transition and fetch the next input.
+If `*ptr` doesn't match any valid input, the `INVALID` state is entered.

 ```c
     if (neg) res *= -1;